openpolis/openpolis.github.com/source/OpenSourceInTheUK.rst

 Basically, the UK government is suggesting to use open source software
 for operating systems, networking software, web servers, databases and programming languages.

-The choice is motivated on the quality of the overall development and maintenance process, not on economic grounds.
+The choice is based on the quality of the overall development and maintenance process, not on economic grounds.

 .. _`Service Design Manual`: https://www.gov.uk/service-manual
 .. _`Digital by Default Service Standard`: https://www.gov.uk/service-manual/digital-by-default